useflyyer/create-flyyer-app/templates/react/README.md

 ### Custom fonts

 Refer to https://docs.flayyer.com/docs/features/fonts.
-If you are building a template for the marketplace and want to support on-the-fly fonts you can use: [flayyer/use-googlefonts](https://github.com/flayyer/use-googlefonts).
+If you are building a template for the community and want to support on-the-fly fonts you can use: [flayyer/use-googlefonts](https://github.com/flayyer/use-googlefonts).

 ### Nested directories